FC Karpaty Lviv: Revival

 The Karpaty's revival started with publication in a newspaper.
-In 1983 journalist and writer Ivan Salo wrote a critical article "Football... outside of play" (Футбол...поза грою, in Ukrainian "outside of play" phrase is actually used for football term of offside).
+In 1983 journalist and writer Ivan Salo wrote a critical article, "Football... outside of play" (Футбол...поза грою, in Ukrainian the phrase "outside of play" is actually used for football term of offside).
 Now due to censorship in the Soviet Union, it dared to be printed only in four years in newspaper "Leninska molod" (The Lenin's Youth).
 The author was demanding to separate SKA Karpaty into two teams as it was earlier.
 The subject was expanded by "Sportyvna Hazeta" (The Sports Gazette).
 In November–December 1988 the publisher held a rally "Ya, mama, tato – za komandu Karpaty" (Mother, father and I – for the Karpaty team).
 The newspaper succeeded to gather 70,000 signatures from the whole Ukraine.
 After that the case actually moved from standstill.
 The Lviv delegation departed to Kyiv for negotiations with republican football federation (Ukrainian SSR, precursor of UAF).
 Negotiations also were held with Moscow.

 Finally on 5 January 1989 at 15:00 in office No.290 of the State Committee on Sports of the Soviet Union at Luzhniki Embankment in Moscow was signed the certificate about revival of the Karpaty football team.
 His signature placed the future president of the Football Federation of the Soviet Union Vyacheslav Koloskov.
 And on 10 January in "Sportyvna Hazeta" was printed a text titled "The birthday of the club".
 It has been seven years from the moment of the Karpaty's liquidation.
 The Lions began to play from the Second League (Zone 5, not Zone 6 with the rest "Ukrainian" teams), and SKA continued to play in the First.